Calendula: Culinary

 Also known as "poor man's saffron," the petals are edible and can be used fresh in salads or dried and used to color cheese or as a substitute for saffron.
 Calendulas have a mildly sweet taste that is slightly bitter, and as it dries these flavors become more intense.
 It can be used to add color to soups, stews, poultry dishes, custards and liquors.

 The common name for Calendula officinalis in Britain is 'pot-marigold,' named so because of its use in broths and soups.

 Dyes

-Dye can be extracted from the flower and produce shades of honey, gold oranges, light browns, and vibrant yellows.
+Dye can be extracted from the flower and produce shades of honey, gold, orange, light brown, and vibrant yellow.

 Chemistry

 The flowers of C. officinalis contain flavonol glycosides, triterpene oligoglycosides, oleanane-type triterpene glycosides, saponins, and a sesquiterpene glucoside.

 Pharmacological effects

 Calendula officinalis oil is still used medicinally as an anti-inflammatory and a remedy for healing wounds.
-Calendula ointments are skin products available for use on minor cuts, burns, and skin irritation; however, evidence of their effectiveness is weak.
+Calendula ointments are skin products available for use on minor cuts, burns, and skin irritation; though evidence of their effectiveness is weak.

 Plant pharmacological studies have suggested that Calendula extracts have antiviral, antigenotoxic, and anti-inflammatory properties in vitro.
 In herbalism, Calendula in suspension or in tincture is used topically for treating acne, reducing inflammation, controlling bleeding, and soothing irritated tissue.

 Limited evidence indicates Calendula cream or ointment is effective in treating radiation dermatitis.
 Topical application of C. officinalis ointment has helped to prevent dermatitis and pain; thus reducing the incidence rate of skipped radiation treatments in randomized trials.

 Calendula has been used traditionally for abdominal cramps and constipation.
 In experiments with rabbit jejunum, the aqueous-ethanol extract of C. officinalis flowers was shown to have both spasmolytic and spasmogenic effects, thus providing a scientific rationale for this traditional use.
 An aqueous extract of C. officinalis obtained by a novel extraction method has demonstrated antitumor (cytotoxic) activity and immunomodulatory properties (lymphocyte activation) in vitro, as well as antitumor activity in mice.

-Calendula plants are known to cause allergic reactions, and should be avoided during pregnancy.
+Calendula plants are known to cause allergic reactions in susceptible individuals, and should be avoided during pregnancy.